 Poor air quality reduces life expectancy in the UK by an average of seven to eight months, with equivalent health costs estimated to be up to £20 billion a year.
 Improvements between 1990 and 2001 have helped avoid an estimated 4,200 premature deaths a year, and 3,500 hospital admissions a year.
-The main source of particles is from road transport (i.e. combustion of petrol and diesel, brake and tyre wear) which is responsible for up to 70% of air pollutants in UK urban areas
+The main source of particles is from road transport (ie combustion of petrol and diesel, brake and tyre wear) which is responsible for up to 70% of air pollutants in UK urban areas18

-As part of Health Protection's Air Quality function, two Turnkey Osiris Particle Monitors (OSIRIS: Optical Scattering Instantaneous Respirable Dust Indication System) were purchased in 1999 and 2002.
-They are designed to continuously monitor particle levels, in particular Total Suspended Particles (TSPs), $PM{10}$ (Particles with an aerodynamic diameter of 10 microns) $PM{2.5}$ and $PM{1.0}$ .
+As part of Environmental Health's Air Quality function, two Turnkey Osiris Particle Monitors (OSIRIS: Optical Scattering Instantaneous Respirable Dust Indication System) were purchased in 1999 and 2002.
+These were replaced with two new Turnkey Osiris units in October 2008.
+They are designed to continuously monitor particle levels, in particular Total Suspended Particles (TSPs), PM{10} (Particles with an aerodynamic diameter of 10 microns) $PM{2.5}$ and $PM{1.0}$.
 The Osiris units sample particles and provide a 15 minute average level.
-This report presents the results of the 9th consecutive year of monitoring, calendar year 2010 covered by the monitoring period January 2010 to December 2010.
+This report presents the results of the 9th consecutive year of monitoring, calendar year 2011 covered by the monitoring period January 2011 to December 2011.

 Particles are associated with a range of health effects.
 These include effects on the respiratory and cardiovascular systems, asthma and mortality.
 The Expert Panel on Air Quality Standards (EPAQS) concluded that particle air pollution episodes are responsible for causing excess deaths among those with pre-existing lung and heart disease.
 EPAQS also believe that any risk of lung cancer from the concentrations found in the streets of the UK is likely to be exceedingly small.
-However, prolonged exposure for example 20 - 30 years to particles, which are likely to be combined with Polycyclic Aromatic Hydrocarbons (PAH) originating from unburnt or partially burnt fuel, is likely to be carcinogenic.
+However prolonged exposure for example 20 - 30 years to particles, which are likely to be combined with Polycyclic Aromatic Hydrocarbons (PAH) originating from unburnt or partially burnt fuel, is likely to be carcinogenic4.
 The main air quality issues in Jersey relates to the impact of traffic on local air quality.